Sony RX1 versus Leica Q Typ 116

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the Q Typ 116 is 1 percent bigger.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Even though the Q Typ 116 has a larger sensor, both cameras offer the same resolution of 24 megapixel.
-This implies that the Q Typ 116 has a lower pixel density and larger individual pixels (with a pixel pitch of 6μm versus 5.97μm for the RX1), which gives it a potential advantage in terms of light gathering capacity.
+Even though the Q Typ 116 has a slightly larger sensor, both cameras offer the same resolution of 24 megapixel.
+This implies that the Q Typ 116 has a lower pixel density and marginally larger individual pixels (with a pixel pitch of 6.00μm versus 5.96μm for the RX1), which gives it a potential advantage in terms of light gathering capacity.
 In addition, the Q Typ 116 is much more recent (by 2 years and 8 months) than the RX1, and its sensor will have benefitted from technological advances during this time.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For most cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-Of the two cameras under review, the RX1 has a notably higher overall DXO score than the RX1 (overall score 8 points higher), which gives it an advantage in terms of imaging quality.
+Of the two cameras under review, the RX1 has a notably higher overall DXO score than the Q Typ 116 (overall score 8 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 0.8 bits higher color depth, 1.6 EV in additional dynamic range, and 0.2 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Sony RX1 (⇒ rgt)||Full Frame||24.0||6000||4000||1080/60p||25.1||14.3||2534||93|